symlex/input-validation/README.md

 Besides basic validation rules such as type or length, more advanced features are supported as well - for example dependent fields, internationalization and multi-page forms.
 Validated values can be fetched individually, as flat array, by tag or by page.

-The usage is simple by design: Form classes can inherit their definitions from each other.
+The usage is simple: Form classes can inherit their definitions from each other.
 If needed, validation behavior can be changed using standard object-oriented methodologies.
-You don't need to hold a PhD in design patterns to understand how it works.
+You don't need to hold a PhD in object-oriented design to understand how it works.

 Basic example
 -------------